wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VI.1

 <p class=fip id=p1>
-1.&emsp;The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it is.
+1. The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as it is.
 <sup>2</sup>Only your allegiance to it gives the ego any power over you.
 <sup>3</sup>I have spoken of the ego as if it were a separate thing, acting on its own.
 <sup>4</sup>This was necessary to persuade you that you cannot dismiss it lightly, and must realise how much of your thinking is ego-directed.